ibexa/documentation-developer/docs/guide/http_cache.md

 ##### Example for custom vary by logic

-So a clean way would be to "extend" `/_fos_user_context_hash` lookup to add another HTTP header with custom hash for your needs, and adapt the user context hash VCL logic to use the additional header.
+You can "extend" `/_fos_user_context_hash` lookup to add another HTTP header with custom hash for your needs, and adapt the user context hash VCL logic to use the additional header.

-To avoid overloading any application code, we'll take advantage of Symfony's event system to do this cleanly:
+To avoid overloading any application code, you will take advantage of Symfony's event system to do this cleanly:

 1. Add a Response [event listener or subscriber](https://symfony.com/doc/3.4/event_dispatcher.html) to add your own hash to `/_fos_user_context_hash`: